The Pingxi Crags

 Almost back at the main path.

-After taking a short break we continued onwards.
-More carved steps led us down to a valley nestled between the three crags.
+After a short break we continued along the main track.
+Carved steps led us down to a sheltered valley nestled between the three crags.
 Many tracks met here, with options for Cimu, Putuo, a return to the town, and one unlabelled track.
 Hoping to finding the cave we’d seen from Xiaozi, I tried the unlabelled track.
-This led us to a small grotto carved into the rock at the base of Putuo, which was inhabited by many small statues of deities.
+This led to a small grotto carved into the rock at the base of Putuo, which was inhabited by many small statues of deities.
 This couldn’t the cave, however, as there was no view back to Xiaozi.

 Dropping down to the valley between the crags.